 What Is Asthma?

-Asthma is a serious -- even dangerous -- disease that affects about 25 million Americans and causes nearly 2 million emergency room visits every year.
-With proper treatment, you can live well.
-Without it, you might have to make frequent visits to the emergency room and even stay at the hospital, which can affect your home life and ability to work.
+Asthma is a serious disease that affects about 25 million Americans and causes nearly 2 million emergency room visits every year.
+With treatment, you can live well.
+Without it, you might have to go to the ER often or stay at the hospital, which can affect your daily life.

 How Is Asthma Classified?

-Doctors rank the severity of asthma by its symptoms:
+Doctors rank how bad asthma is by its symptoms:

 - Mild intermittent asthma.
 Mild symptoms less than twice a week.
 Nighttime symptoms less than twice a month.
 Few asthma attacks.

 - Mild persistent asthma.
 Symptoms three to six times a week.
 Nighttime symptoms three to four times a month.
 Asthma attacks might affect activities.